tomzx/blog.tomrochette.com-content/agi/chatgpt/autogpt/article.md

 * Automating prompt improvement by prompting ChatGPT to improve an initial prompt.

 # Overview
-In this article we explore the idea of using ChatGPT to automate high level goal achievement.
+In this article we explore the idea of using ChatGPT to automate the achievement of high level goal achievement.
 We will refer to this as AutoGPT.

 # Notes
 * Like any project, before leaving AutoGPT to its own devices, it is important to set both a time and monetary budget.
 This is to prevent it from running indefinitely and to prevent it from running up a large bill.